awie3di/docs/articles/quickstart/native/android/05-linking-accounts.md

 Now, you can link the accounts.
 To do this, you need the logged-in user's ID and the ID tokens for the two accounts:
 * The saved account the user initially logged in to
-* The second account received in the login response
+* The second account received in the last login response

 ```java
 // app/src/main/java/com/auth0/samples/activities/LoginActivity.java